AshrinJose/uae-govt-navigator/README.md

 # UAE Gov Navigator

-An **agentic AI assistant** for navigating UAE government procedures.
-Describe a life event — relocating for a job, having a baby, registering a car, paying a fine — and **Dalil**, the AI agent, identifies every required government step, orders them by dependency, researches current requirements via live web search, and builds a personalised step-by-step roadmap.
+An **AI-powered research and document assistant** for navigating UAE government procedures.
+Describe a life event — or upload an offer letter, contract, or government letter — and **Dalil**, the AI agent, identifies every required government step, orders them by dependency, researches current requirements via live web search, and builds a personalised step-by-step roadmap.

 Built for the **GeeksforGeeks × Google "Build with AI"** workshop (UAE).

-🔗 **Live demo (deployed on Vercel):** `https://uae-govt-navigator-unvm.vercel.app`
+🔗 **Live demo (deployed on Vercel):** `https://uae-govt-navigator-unvm.vercel.app/`

 ---

 ## Why it matters

 The UAE has committed to moving **50% of government services to agentic AI within two years**.
 The headline example officials cite is exactly a life event — someone changing jobs whose visa, Emirates ID, and related services are handled as a single intent rather than many separate applications.
-This project is a working demonstration of that pattern, applied across **federal (ICP, GDRFA, MOHRE), Abu Dhabi (TAMM), and Dubai (Dubai Now)** authorities — a vendor-neutral, cross-emirate planning layer for someone who hasn't yet entered any single government ecosystem.
+This project is a working demonstration of that pattern, applied across **federal (ICP, GDRFA, MOHRE), Abu Dhabi (TAMM, TAQA Distribution), and Dubai (Dubai Now, DEWA)** authorities — a vendor-neutral, cross-emirate planning layer for someone who hasn't yet entered any single government ecosystem.

 ---